 Most blenders from these brands don't stand out from other multi-purpose blenders, but they generally perform very well when processing fibrous ingredients, which is important for smooth fruit smoothies and well-blended sauces and soups.
 Most come with cup rings or to-go lids, so you can drink directly from the jar or take your smoothie on the go.

-Ninja makes a variety of personal blenders that are in the same price range as NutriBullet's.
-The brand dominates our best personal blenders list, partly because Ninja blenders don't have NutriBullet's downsides: they can crush ice and come with dishwasher-safe blades.
-They also tend to be better built.
+Ninja makes a variety of personal blenders that are in the same price range as NutriBullet.
+The brand dominates our best personal blenders list, partly because Ninja blenders don't have the same downsides: they can crush ice and come with dishwasher-safe blades.
+The best Ninja blenders are also sturdier than the best NutriBullet blenders.
 However, most Ninja models have very sharp blades that require careful handling.
 You may prefer a NutriBullet if you mostly make smoothies and protein shakes or if you're looking for a quieter blender.

 Some NutriBullet and Magic Bullet models rival more expensive Vitamix models when processing fibrous ingredients, meaning they can produce an equally silky smoothie with fruit or leafy greens.
-However, Vitamix blenders are generally significantly better-built and more versatile than NutriBullet models, even full-size ones.
+However, Vitamix blenders are generally significantly better-built and more versatile than NutriBullet models, so if you're looking for a multi-purpose machine, you might want to look at the best Vitamix blenders.

 NutriBullet and Magic Bullet primarily make personal blenders intended for drinks like smoothies.
-They have a straightforward design, a simple dock-and-push control scheme and are generally well-suited for processing fruits and veggies into a smooth puree.
+They have a straightforward design and a simple dock-and-push control scheme and are generally well-suited for processing fruits and veggies into a smooth puree.
 However, most can't crush ice and aren't particularly well-built or premium-feeling blenders.

-The best NutriBullet that we've tested is the NutriBullet Pro 900.
-Like you'd expect from a good bullet blender, this model really shines when it comes to making single-serve drinks like smoothies.
+The best NutriBullet blender that we've tested is the NutriBullet Pro 900.
+As you'd expect from a good bullet blender, this model shines when making single-serve drinks like smoothies.
 It comes with a pair of 32-ounce jars, along with matching to-go lids, cup rings, and another set of cup rings with handles.
-It can make an extremely smooth blend with all kinds of smoothie recipes, since it does a better job of pureeing fibrous ingredients like kale and fruit skin than other similarly priced NutriBullets like the NutriBullet Pro+.
+It can make an extremely smooth blend with all kinds of smoothie recipes since it does a better job of pureeing fibrous ingredients like kale and fruit skin than other similarly priced NutriBullets like the NutriBullet Pro+.
 The blender is operated by pushing down on the jar, but you don't need to push down constantly to blend.

-Since most NutriBullet-brand blenders are around the same price or more expensive than the NutriBullet 900, if you want something cheaper, it's a good idea to take a look at a Magic Bullet.
-The best mid-range option we've tested is the Magic Bullet Blender MBR-1101.
-This bullet blender isn't as powerful, but it weighs about half as much and takes up less space on your counter.
-While it's not quite as good at blending fibrous ingredients, it still makes an incredibly smooth blend with smoothie additions like fruit and leafy greens.
+Since most NutriBullet-brand blenders are around the same price or more expensive than the NutriBullet Pro 1000, if you want something cheaper, it's a good idea to look at a Magic Bullet.
+The best budget blender we've tested from either brand is the Magic Bullet Blender MBR-1101.
+This bullet blender isn't as powerful as the previous picks, but it weighs about half as much and takes up less space on your counter.
+Like the 1000, it doesn't quite match the perfectly smooth blend you get with the 1000, but it makes very well-blended smoothies with stubborn fibrous ingredients.
 It's also decently easy to use for purposes like making dips, spreads, and nut butter.

 There are three jars included: the 32-ounce pitcher for heating ingredients, plus a 40-ounce and 24-ounce jar similar to what comes with NutriBullet's personal blenders.
 All the jars have handles, but there isn't a resealable to-go lid, which is disappointing if you want to take your blends out of the house.
 If you're looking for a more conventional full-size blender, you might prefer the NutriBullet Smart Touch Blender Combo.
 It has a bigger 64-ounce capacity in its main jar that you can use for hot blending.
 It also comes with a pair of personal jars for smoothies, along with to-go lids.
 However, it can't crush ice without liquid in the jar and has a hard time blending hard ingredients like nuts.